cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 container needs to reside, so tasks can access it as needed.

 ## Before you start
-Make sure the following pre-requisites are met before you start.
+Make sure you have the following pre-requisites before you start:

 -   Bonsai Platform account
 -   Bonsai CLI installed on your local machine